scandilabs/scandilabs.com/src/main/resources/tutorial.md

 # Introduction
 Welcome to the ScandiLabs Java tutorial!

 Please note we are constantly adding topics to this tutorial (it was last updated on 3/27/2013).
 If you don't find what you're looking for, check back soon.
-You can also revie the <a href="/faqs">knowledge base</a> and the sample applications at <a href="https://github.com/scandilabs/scandilabs-apps">github</a>.
+You can also review the <a href="/faqs">knowledge base</a> and the sample applications at <a href="https://github.com/scandilabs/scandilabs-apps">github</a>.

 # Eclipse and Maven
 First install [Eclipse IDE for Java Developers](http://www.eclipse.org/).